ncarrier/carino-tools/README.md

 Set of commands, mainly one-liners I found usefull at least once, potential candidates for having an alias defined in setenv in the future.

+## License

+    This is part of the Carino project documentation.
+    Copyright (C) 2015
+      Nicolas CARRIER
+    See the file doc/README.md for copying conditions